gkoulouras/Nullomers-Assessor/README.md

 <b>Preparatory steps:</b>

 <b>NullomersAssessor.py</b> script requires 2 input files.
 The first one should be an one-header/one-line fasta file containing the entire genome/proteome of a species.
 This can be easily created by the <b>OneHeaderLineFormatter.py</b> script.
 The second file should be a list of nullomers.
 Tools such as <b>[MAW](https://github.com/solonas13/maw)</b> or <b>[em-MAW](https://github.com/solonas13/maw/tree/master/em-maw)</b> can be used for the calculation of globally missing sequences.
-Please find out more information on how to run the preparatory steps in the detailed user guide of  <b>[Nullomers Database](https://www.nullomers.org/Documentation_NullomersAssessor)</b>
+Please find out more information on how to run the preparatory steps in the detailed [user guide](https://www.nullomers.org/Documentation_NullomersAssessor) of <b>Nullomers Database</b>.

 <b>Usage:</b>